Too Much Media

 I’ve been a web developer at Too Much Media since 2006, and one of the most senior developers in the company.
 My largest project has been a credit card processing system, which has successfully processed thousands of transactions a day for years.
 My current main project is restructuring our main software system, NATS, with a new API-controlled admin interface in Angular 5

-Besides having maintained the Mind’s Eye Society’s entire tech stack for years before my departure, I’ve made a number of personal projects, especially for the LARP community, over the years, as well as contributions to other open source projects.
+I am the Tech Administrator for the Winding Path Initiative Board of Directors.
+Besides having maintained a national LARP group’s entire tech stack for years, I’ve made a number of personal projects, especially for the LARP community, over the years, as well as contributions to other open source projects.
 My work can be found on my GitHub Profile.

 VampMan was created as the backbone of my now-defunct “Vampire the Rebirth” IRC game, as a direct competitor to the also-now-defunct Diablerie.org IRC game.
 The project consists of two modules: a module for PHP-Nuke, an ancient PHP CMS, and a module of PHP-IRC, an IRC bot written in PHP.